-The school provides teachers with daily planning periods and duty free lunch periods.
-During the planning periods, teachers participate in individual planning, collaborative planning with ELL and special education personnel, and interdisciplinary grade-level planning.
-On Tuesdays, professional development meetings are held from 2:45 - 5:00 p.m. and provide time and opportunity for participation by all instructional staff in CHALC (Chávez Learning Community).
-Topics for study during CHALC are sometimes determined by the home office, but also reflect the documented needs and wants of the Parkside HS staff.
-The Chávez PCS campuses all participate in full-day PD days once a quarter, during which time teachers with similar assignments across the Chávez PCS campuses meet.
-Once a quarter the school conducts a Data Day for analyzing various types of data and determining foci for curriculum and instruction.
-Each summer all instructional personnel at Parkside HS participate in a three-week institute which provides professional development in the areas of instruction and curriculum.
+All teachers are provided with daily planning periods and duty-free lunch periods.
+The teacher focus group told the review team that during the planning periods, teachers participate in individual planning, collaborative planning with ELL and special education personnel, and interdisciplinary grade-level planning.
+On Tuesdays and Thursdays, a modified schedule provides time and opportunity for participation by all instructional staff in Chávez Learning Community ("CHALC").
+Topics for study during CHALC are sometimes determined by the Chávez central office but also reflect the documented needs and wants of the Parkside Middle School staff.
+Every other week CHALC is dedicated to extended department or grade level meetings.
+The Chávez Schools all participate in full-day professional development days once a quarter, during which time teachers with similar assignments across the Chávez schools meet together.
+Once a quarter the school conducts Data Days during which time various types of data are analyzed and applied to determining foci for curriculum and instruction.
+Each summer all instructional personnel at Parkside Middle School participate in a three-week institute, which provides professional development in the areas of instruction and curriculum.

 In addition to the professional development detailed above, the administration has built in specific programs to assist struggling teachers.
 Using the Transition Cohort, the administration assigns special support to all new teachers in the form of mentors and members of the Instructional Leadership.
-All new teachers participate in a new teachers' institute in the summer and at the beginning of the school year.
-Teachers whom the administrations deems to be struggling in the area of classroom management are expected to attend sessions with PIN (Performance Improvement Network), which is open to all teachers at Chávez PCS schools as determined by need.
+Leadership stated that all new teachers participate in a new teachers' institute in the summer and at the beginning of the school year.
+Teachers who are deemed to be struggling in the area of classroom management are expected to attend sessions with the Performance Improvement Network, which is open to all teachers at Chávez schools as determined by need.
 Support for struggling teachers is also provided through the interdisciplinary team and department groups to which they belong.